etrenholm/social-network-api/README.md

 * [Credit](#credit)

 ## Description
-Create a social network application that can handle large amounts of unstructured data by using NoSQL as a database.
+Create a social network application that can handle large amounts of unstructured data about users, thoughts, reactions, and friends by using NoSQL as a database.

 ## Installation
 Open the terminal and type the following to install all packages and dependencies: